johnsiilver/boutique/docs/README.md

 ```

 Here we copy the data from the slice into a new slice, though that isn't
-strictly necessary.
-Middleware is run after Modifiers, so all this data is a
+strictly necessary. **Middleware** is run after **Modifiers**, so all this data is a
 copy already.
 However, not doing so will make the slice smaller, but the
 underlying array will continue to grow.
 Your len() may be 0, but your
 capacity might be 50,000.
-Not what you want in a cleanup Middleware!
+Not what you want in a cleanup **Middleware**!

 #### Asynchronous Middleware

-Asynchronous Middleware is useful when you want to trigger something to happen
+Asynchronous **Middleware** is useful when you want to trigger something to happen
 or view the final committed data.
 However, it comes with the limitation that
 you cannot alter the data.

  * Trigger third-party code and you don't need to modify data
  * You want to trigger something to happen after the commit to the store occurs

- The key here is that no matter what, Asynchronous Middleware cannot alter
+ The key here is that no matter what, Asynchronous **Middleware** cannot alter
  the data.

-Let's create some Middleware that can be turned on or off at anytime and lets us
+Let's create some **Middleware** that can be turned on or off at anytime and lets us
 record a diff of our Store on each commit.

 ```go